arcesium/swiftlake/README.md

 | `isolationLevel` | `serializable` | Specifies the Iceberg isolation level to use |
 | `branch` | `main` | Specifies the Iceberg branch to use |

-### SCD1Merge Operation
+### SCD1 Merge Operation

-The SCD1Merge functionality in SwiftLakeEngine allows you to perform Slowly Changing Dimension Type 1 (SCD1) merges on Iceberg tables.
-This operation combines insert, update, and delete operations, enabling you to update existing records, insert new ones, and delete records based on matching conditions and an operation column in the source.
+The SCD1 (Slowly Changing Dimension Type 1) merge operation in SwiftLakeEngine allows you to update existing records, insert new ones, and delete records while maintaining only the current state of data without preserving history.
+This operation is ideal for dimensions where historical values are not needed.

+#### Changes Mode
+In Changes Mode, the SCD1 merge operation processes incremental changes based on change events.
+It expects input data containing records with an Operation Column specifying the change type (INSERT/UPDATE, DELETE).
+The operation applies the specified changes to matching records based on key columns.

 ```java
 String sourceSql = "SELECT * FROM (VALUES (1, 'a', 'category1', DATE'2025-01-01', 'INSERT'), " +